slembcke/slembcke.github.io/_drafts/WaveSim.md

 })()
 </script>

+A simple animated wave.
+{: style="text-align: center"}

 For reasons of simplicity the blue water line is actually `cos(x + time)`.
 That way we can plot the vertical velocity of the wave with `sin(x + time)`.
 It doesn't really matter, but setting it up this way lets you drop some pesky negative signs.
 Does this look like a water wave?
 Well... not really.
 For one, the shape is wrong.
 Real water waves have pointy peaks and flat troughs.
-The problem is that the water surface doesn't just move up and down.
-A better approximation is to move the surface around in circles.
-These are called [trochoidal](https://en.wikipedia.org/wiki/Trochoidal_wave) or gerstner waves.
+The reason for this is because the surface of the water doesn't just move up and down, it actually moves in a circular shape.
+These are is called a [trochoidal](https://en.wikipedia.org/wiki/Trochoidal_wave) or gerstner waves.
+That's easy enough.
+If we add `cos(x + time)` to the wave's y position, then we just need to subtract `sin(x + time)` from the x position.

 <canvas id="gerstner-wave" style="border:solid 1px #0002;"></canvas>